Iraqi art: Recent developments

 Shortages of art materials were commonplace in the aftermath of war.
 However, visual artists such as Hanaa Malallah and Sadik Kwaish Alfraji turned to "found objects" and incorporated these into their artworks.
 Malallah consciously included shrapnel and bullets in her paintings and called this the Ruins Technique which allows her to not only make statements about war, but also to explore how objects become ruins.

 Literature, art and architecture are cultural assets in Iraq.
-However, certain archaeological sites, and museums have been ransacked by Islamic terrorists, notably the ancient city of Nimrud, near Mosul; the Adad and Mashqi gates at Nineveh; the ancient city of Hatra The United Nations has described acts of cultural vandalism as war crimes.
+However, certain archaeological sites, and museums have been ransacked by Islamic terrorists, notably the ancient city of Nimrud, near Mosul; the Adad and Mashqi gates at Nineveh; and the ancient city of Hatra.
+The United Nations has described acts of cultural vandalism as war crimes.
 In 2014, Islamic militants invaded the city of Mosul, destroying ancient monuments and statues, which they perceived to be blasphemous, and ransacked the History Museum.
-Mostafa Taei, a resident of Hamam al-Alil was jailed by ISIL when the terrorists took over his town in 2014.
-ISIL banned any images or artworks of the human form, and Taei says he was beaten when the group learned that he was still painting.
+Mostafa Taei, a resident of Hamam al-Alil was jailed by the Islamic State when the terrorists took over his town in 2014.
+IS banned any images or artworks of the human form, and Taei says he was beaten when the group learned that he was still painting.
 During this period, Taei's art "took a subversive turn, becoming a gruesome record of atrocities: decapitations, hangings, injured children and sobbing widows, all painted in an unschooled Naive art style."
 He also started to paint "martyr posters" that depict the soldiers and police officers who have died during the military operations to liberate Nineveh.

 The art historian, Nada Shabout, notes that the destruction of Iraqi art in the period after 2003, assumed both tangible and intangible forms.
 Not only were the artworks and art institutions looted or destroyed, but art production also suffered from the lack of availability of art materials and the loss of many intellectuals, including artists, who were forced into exile.
 This contributed to an environment that failed to nurture artists, and saw young, upcoming artists operating in a void.

 Iraqi monumental artworks, both ancient and modern, feature prominently on banknotes of the Iraqi dinar.